ExalDraen/python-libsolace/README.md

 ## Configuration

 libsolace requires a `libsolace.yaml` file in order to know what environments exist and what appliances are part of those environments.
 A single appliance can be part of multiple environments.

 The `libsolace.yaml` file is searched for in:

 * 'libsolace.yaml'
 * '/etc/libsolace/libsolace.yaml'
 * '/opt/libsolace/libsolace.yaml'

 The configuration loader is also responsible for loading all plugins as specified in the PLUGINS key.

-See `libsolace.yaml` for more info.
+See <a href="libsolace.yaml.template">libsolace.yaml.template</a> for more info.

 ## Plugins

-libsolace is pluggable, in that you can register your own classes to customize the appliance management.
+libsolace is pluggable, and you can register your own classes to customize the appliance management.
 You need to implement your own CMDBClient which should integrate with whatever configuration system you desire to populate solace.

-See libsolace/plugins/CMDBClient.py
+See <a href="libsolace/plugins/CMDBClient.py">CMDBClient</a>
-See libsolace/plugins/*
+See <a href="libsolace/plugins/">All Plugins</a>
-See libsolace/items/*
+See <a href="libsolace/items/">Item Plugins</a>

 ## bin